GabrielVarao/Schrittmotor/README.md

 The speed change feature was also added, because it's a easy function to add and it provides much more control over the stepper motor.

+If there are any questions why the solution was chosen like this, just ask.

 ## Sources

 All sources for images are as links in the README.md when view raw.